metaleap/go-ezmq/readME.md

     qcfg.Pub.Persistent = true
     qcfg.QosMultipleWorkerInstances = true

-    // Pass this then to ctx.Exchange(), if one is used var xcfg *ezmq.ExchangeConfig = ezmq.ConfigDefaultsExchange
+    // Pass this then to ctx.Exchange(), if one is used (WITH a queue declared with the above) var xcfg *ezmq.ExchangeConfig = ezmq.ConfigDefaultsExchange
     xcfg.Pub.Persistent = true
-    xcfg.QosMultipleWorkerInstances = true

     // Rest as usual
 ```